Important Risks and Commitments

 Past performance is not a guide to the future.

-The value of investments and any income from them can fall as well as raise.
-Investment performance depends on a number of factors, including the performance of the underlying assets, sector or industry-specific factors, as well as wider factors such as changes in interest rates or inflation, price volatility, changes in regulation or economic shocks, particularly where the portfolio is concentrated.
+The value of investments and any income from them can fall as well as rise.
+Investment performance depends on a number of factors, including the performance of the underlying assets, sector or industry-specific factors, and wider factors such as changes in interest rates or inflation, price volatility, changes in regulation or economic shocks.
+These risks may be greater where a portfolio is concentrated.

 Macroeconomic or geopolitical events – such as political instability, trade disputes, or shifts in investor sentiment – could also impact valuations, performance, or liquidity.